Psychologist Registration Overview

 Applicants who hold licensure in a United States jurisdiction as the equivalent of a registered psychologist and are either currently registered with the National Register of Health Service Psychologists (NRHSP) or currently holding a Certificate of Professional Qualification (CPQ) issued by the Association of State and Provincial Psychology Boards (ASPPB) can apply through a streamlined registration process.

 Applicants who have not completed their training in Canada or the United States and are not currently registered in either jurisdiction will require additional steps and resources to complete their application process.
-The College is committed to working with these individuals to fairly and efficiently establish eligibility to practice as a registered psychologists in BC.
+The College works to fairly and efficiently evaluate all applications to determine if they meet the standards for entry to practice in British Columbia.

 This class of registration is intended for applicants currently licensed or registered for active practice in another jurisdiction in Canada or the United States and wishing to practice in British Columbia on a temporary basis (e.g., providing expert testimony).